Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

 While the remaining main steps of the PDAS algorithm can be found in the given references, we now like to give details on how the arising linear equations are solved.
 Let $\bar \varphi$ denote the vector consisting of the coefficients of the numerical finite element solution for $\varphi$.
 For the other functions, the notation is used respectively.
-Then the discretized elasticity equations for a given $\phik$ are given by
+Then the discretized elasticity equations \eqref{eq:WeakFormLinElast} and \eqref{eq:WeakFormAMCS} for a given $\phik$ result into linear systems